Face masks for you and your family

 Face masks everything you need to know

-Do face masks work?
+Do face coverings and face masks work?

 Current information suggests that the two main routes of transmission of the COVID-19 virus are respiratory droplets and contact.
 Respiratory droplets are generated when an infected person coughs or sneezes.
 Any person who is in close contact (within one metre) with someone who has respiratory symptoms (coughing, sneezing) is at risk of being exposed to potentially infective respiratory droplets.
 Droplets may also land on surfaces where the virus could remain viable; thus, the immediate environment of an infected individual can serve as a source of transmission (contact transmission).

 How often should you use a face covering mask?